myflashlab/Firebase-ANE/Dependencies.md

 On the Android side | On the iOS side
 ------------ | -------------
 firebaseCore.ane V4.0.0 | firebaseCore.ane V4.0.0
-+ other ANEs required for by Core | + other frameworks/ANEs required by the Core firebase_storage.ane V10.2.0 | FirebaseStorage.framework V3.13.0
++other ANEs required for by Core | +other frameworks/ANEs required by the Core firebase_storage.ane V10.2.0 | FirebaseStorage.framework V3.13.0
 firebase_storageCommon.ane V10.2.0 | GTMSessionFetcher.framework V3.13.0